scheirer-cassie/batch_colorizer/README.md

 ![insidezipfolder](images/insidezipfolder.PNG)

 ## Run the program
 On the top left of the Colab program, go to Runtime --> Run all and watch the magic!
 Just follow the prompts of the script from this point.
-If done correctly, all
+If done correctly, all of your black and white zips will have converted to colorized zips, which can be found in your colorized folder.